pytorch/executorch/docs/source/kernel-library-custom-aten-kernel.md

 ### Build Tool Macros

 We provide build time macros to help users to build their kernel registration library.
 The macro takes the yaml file describing the kernel library as well as model operator metadata, and packages the generated C++ bindings into a C++ library.
-The macro is available on both CMake and Buck2.
+The macro is available on CMake.

 #### CMake